-- Press the ◆ buttons or turn the (○) dial, select [Protect], and press the (st) button.
+- Press the ◆ buttons or turn the dial. select [Protect], and press the (str) button.

-If you format the memory card (pp. 22, 52), protected images will also be erased
+If you format the memory card (p.
+52), protected images will also be erased.

 - Protected images cannot be erased with the camera's erase function.
 To erase an image, cancel protection first. - You can also protect images using the following method.
 Press the MENU button, select the ▶ tab, select [Protect].
-Press the (SET) button to select an image and press the (button.
+Press (SET) to select [Select] and press (sr), then press the \spadesuit buttons to select an image and press ().